Understanding The Government’s Best Value Source Selection Process

 The source selection evaluation board will look at the various strengths and weaknesses between each RFP response.
 Then, it would make a best value trade off that determines the most advantageous bidder for the award.

-For help with your next federal RFP response, call our government proposal writers at 1-866-601-5518.
+For help with your approach to federal RFP responses, call our government consultants at 1-866-601-5518.
 FREE INITIAL CONSULTATION.